What We Want

 Emdashes.
 Emdashes should be formatted accordingly: word—word.
 Most word processors are programmed to auto-format a double hypen (–) into an appropriate emdash (—).
 Note that there are no spaces between the emdash and words on either side of it.
 An emdash should also be used in instances where a sentence is cut off.

 Ellipses.
 Ellipses should be formatted accordingly: word … word.
 There should be a space between the word and the ellipsis; there are no spaces between the periods (.) of the ellipsis.
 If the ellipsis comes at the end of dialog, there will no space between the ellipses and the quotation mark. (e.g. "Oh …")

 Spacing after colons.
 Colons should be followed by two spaces.

-Do not use "you."
-If you are writing your story in the third person point of view, please avoid use of the word you within the narrative body of the text.
+Use of "you" in third-person narrative text.
+If you are writing your story in the third person point of view, use of the word "you" should be limited, preferably avoided.
 This does not include dialogue.

 Examples for when such incidences normally occur: